Entomology is the study of insects and their relationship to humans, the environment, and other organisms.

 OSU IS Investigating the impact of insects

-- understand the impact insects have for pollination, biological control, and other beneficial services as well as contributing to environmental biodiversity
+- Pollination, biological control, and other beneficial services as well as contributing to environmental biodiversity

-- understand the impact insects have on the sustainable production of our vitally important corn, soybean and wheat industries in Ohio;
+- Sustainable production of our vitally important corn, soybean and wheat industries in Ohio;

-- understand the impact insects have on the growing and emerging industries of fruit, vegetable, horticultural and specialty crop production, which increases the availability of nutritious foods and food security
+- Growing and emerging industries of fruit, vegetable, horticultural and specialty crop production, which increases the availability of nutritious foods and food security

-- understand the impact insects have on disease transmission and the health of animals and humans;
+- Disease transmission and the health of animals and humans;

-- understand the impact insects have on healthy soils and agricultural production across urban and rural communities, and
+- Healthy soils and agricultural production across urban and rural communities, and

-- understand the impact insects have on food systems and how these can be transformed for better resiliency and sustainability
+- Food systems and how these can be transformed for better resiliency and sustainability